shabin5785/Golang_notes/GO_1.md

 or update the value of a var iable indirectly, without using or even knowing the name of the var iable, if indeed it has a name.

+-If a var iable is declared var x int, the expression &x (‘‘address of x’’) yields a pointer to an integer var iable, that is, a value of typ e *int, which is pronounced ‘‘pointer to int.’’
+If this value is cal le d p, we say ‘‘p points to x,’’ or equivalently ‘‘p contains the address of x.’’
+The var iable to which p points is written *p.
+The expression *p yields the value of that var iable, an int, but since *p denotes a var iable, it may also appear on the lef t-hand side of an assig nment, in which cas e the assig nment updates the var iable

+-